Universality for two-dimensional critical cellular automata: Outline of the proof

 for some collection $\{a_u \in \Z^2 : u \in \T\}$. \end{definition}

 Reinterpreted in terms of droplets, the definition of $\alpha$ in \eqref{eq:alphaU} is equivalent to the statement that there exist finite $\T$-droplets for some set $\T\subset\stab$ such that $\alpha(u)\geq\alpha$ for all $u\in\T$, but that the same is not true if $\alpha$ is replaced by any larger quantity.
-In other words, the closures of finite sets of infected sites are contained in closed droplets such that sets of at least $\alpha$ sites are needed to create non-localized new infections.
-In the other direction, the condition that there exists an open semicircle $C\subset S^1$ such that every $u\in C$ has difficulty at most $\alpha$, which is implied by the definition of $\alpha$, means that there is just large enough an interval of directions all having difficulty at most $\alpha$ for there to exist infinite sequences of nested droplets such that it is possible to grow between consecutive droplets using only sets of $\alpha$ sites.
+In other words, any finite set of infected sites is contained in a closed droplet such that a `cluster' of at least $\alpha$ sites is needed to create non-localized new infections.
+In the other direction, the condition that there exists an open semicircle $C\subset S^1$ such that every $u\in C$ has difficulty at most $\alpha$, which is implied by the definition of $\alpha$, means that there is an interval of directions having difficulty at most $\alpha$ just large enough for there to exist infinite sequences of nested droplets such that it is possible to grow between consecutive droplets using only sets of $\alpha$ sites.
 (Note that in the general model, unlike in symmetric bootstrap models, droplets do not necessarily grow in all directions.)

 Before continuing with the outline of the proof, let us record two conventions that we use throughout the paper.
-First, $\U$ is always a (fixed) critical update family, unless explicitly stated otherwise.
-Using results from Section~\ref{se:simpleprops}, this is equivalent to the statement that $1\leq\alpha<\infty$.
-Second, $A$ is always a $p$-random subset of $\Z^2$.
+First, $\U$ will always denote a fixed critical update family, unless explicitly stated otherwise.
+Using results from Section~\ref{se:simpleprops}, below, this is equivalent to the statement that $1\leq\alpha<\infty$.
+Second, $A$ will always denote a $p$-random subset of either $\Z^2$ or $\Z_n^2$.
+We emphasize that, since we will usually be working with droplets on a scale much smaller than $n$, most of the time we will be able to work in $\Z^2$, and the reader should assume throughout that we are in the infinite setting unless otherwise stated.